Voting Rights, Markov Chains, and Optimization by Short Bursts: Majority-Minority Districts in Louisiana

 \subsubsection{Unbiased Ensemble Baseline}

-The unbiased results act as a control for our experiments.
-In particular, we can use these results to understand some of the baseline properties of Louisiana State House districting plans; see Fig.~\ref{fig:unbiased_results}.
-Typical plans have an average of about 13 majority-BVAP districts, though plans with as many as 18 majority-BVAP districts were found by this unbiased Markov chain.
+First, we ran an unbiased random walk on the state space to understand some of the baseline properties of Louisiana State House districting plans; see Fig.~\ref{fig:unbiased_results} which shows a histogram of the number of majority-BVAP districts in each plan encountered and a boxplot of the BVAP in the top 40 districts with the largest BVAP.
+In particular, we se typical plans have an average of about 13 majority-BVAP districts, though plans with as many as 18 majority-BVAP districts were found by this unbiased Markov chain.
 This baseline will serve to help us compare biased random walks and short bursts.